cirosantilli/markdown-style-guide/index.md

     - get on top of the bike.
 This step is easy.
     - put your foot on the pedal.
-    - gake the pedal turn.
+    - push t the pedal.
+This is the most fun part.

+because would would write

+    To ride a bike you have to get on top of the bike.
+This step is easy.
+    To ride a bike you have to put your foot on the pedal.
+    To ride a bike you have to push the pedal.
 This is the most fun part.

 Good: